-Sri Lanka is located in the South Asia also referred to as “Sub-Continent” and “SAARC”, it’s basically an island on the Indian ocean, and it has no land border with any other country.
-The capital city of Sri Lanka is Colombo and other major cities are Galle, Kandy, Dambulla, Jaffna, Mount Livinia and Negumbo.
+Sri Lanka is located in South Asia also referred to as “Sub-Continent”, it’s basically an island country on the Indian ocean, and it has no land border with any other country.
+The capital city of Sri Lanka is Colombo and other major cities are Galle, Kanedey, Dambulla, Jaffna, Mount Livinia and Negumbo.
 Sinhala and Tamil are official languages and spoken widely in Sri Lanka.
-The currency is Sri Lankan Rupees and 1 USD is equal to 130 Rupees.
-I recently visited Sri Lanka, and I stayed there for only two days which I think were enough to explore the capital of Sri Lanka, However, if anyone else wants to visit Sri Lanka then I’d recommend to have a 10 days visit to Colombo, Galle and Kandy, because Galle & Kandy are tourist places and more cleaner than Colombo.
-In this article, I’ll be sharing my personal tips of my 2 days tour, and I’ll share some tips with you regarding visa, immigration, hotels and places to visit in Colombo.
+The currency is Sri Lankan Rupees and 1 USD is equal to 150 Rupees (July 2017).
+I recently visited Sri Lanka, and I stayed there for only two days which I think were enough to explore the capital of Sri Lanka, However, if anyone else wants to visit Sri Lanka then I’d recommend to have a 10 days visit to Colombo, Galle and Kannedy, because Galle & Kannedy are tourist places and more cleaner than Colombo.

 How to Obtain a Visit Visa to Sri Lanka?